[ Printer Friendly Version ] [ Report Abuse ]

 “I shot the sheriff but I didn’t shoot no deputy, oh no!” – Bob Marley, 1973

-“Well,” he finally began and then laughed anxiously, “welcome to the first Prefects meeting of the year!
+“Wel-” he finally began and then laughed anxiously, “-come to the first Prefects meeting of the year!
 I’m James Potter and I’m Head Boy."

 He clapped his hands, trying to be enthusiastic.

 “Right, and this is Evans – I mean, L-Lily Evans.
 She’s Head Girl this year … as you probably already know.”
-He laughed nervously as nobody moved or said anything.
+He laughed nervously and nobody moved or said anything.

 “Thank you James,” Lily seethed as she rose from her seat.
 “Now since you’ve never actually been to one of these meetings before, may I take over?”

-The Seventh Year was used to failure – as shown by the hundreds of rejections by his Gryffindor counterpart – but in that moment, James felt extremely frustrated with himself.
+The Seventh Year was used to failure – due to the many rejections by his Gryffindor counterpart – but in that moment, James felt extremely frustrated with himself.
 He was Boy Wonder.
 Captain of the Gryffindor Quidditch Team.
 An excellent dueler.
 He could accomplish most things within minutes of learning them and was always surrounded by his loyal friends, the Marauders, who made him feel at complete ease.
 He was supposed to be a great Head Boy without even trying, not one that forgot what to say and stuttered.

 Without realizing it, he ran a hand through his messy hair just as Lily turned around and glared at him while handing out the timetables for nightly patrols to one of the Prefects in the front row.
 Her green eyes flashed at him as she pushed her long, wavy red hair behind her ear.